 The Mighty 5 Utah National Parks are a wonder to behold.
-Altogether there are 5 national parks in Utah- second only to California and Alaska which have 8 each.
+Altogether there are 5 National Parks in Utah- second only to California and Alaska which have 8 each.
 However, when comparing the size of Utah to these other 2 states it is an impressive statistic.
-In fact, when adding in the massive national monuments etc. located in the state, over 63% of the land in Utah is federally owned.
-When looking at a Utah National Parks map you quickly realize that the parks are also grouped into the lower half of the state each only a few hours drive at most from the others.
+In fact, when adding together the Utah National Parks and Monuments, and other federally owned land located in the state, over 63% of the land in Utah public.
+When looking at a Utah National Parks map you quickly realize that the parks are also grouped into the lower half of the state so the Big 5 locations are only a few hours drive at most from each other.

 For an outdoor enthusiast, a Utah road trip becomes an imperative!
+There are just so many places to go in Utah.
+According to a US News and World Report opinion poll, 3 of the top 10 National Parks are in Utah.
 What is even more impressive is that each of these parks is unique in its own right- so much so that it is hard to believe that they are all so close together.
 Where else can you find such diverse scenery, world-class hiking, ample space for camping, and just general awesomeness all easily accessible in a week’s vacation?
+Yes it IS possible to do a Utah National Parks loop in only a week.

 Of course, while that CAN be done, we do NOT recommend it.
 National Parks are there to be enjoyed and explored and visitors should go to take their time and absorb the awesomeness.
 The Roving Foleys do not do Utah in a week.
 We stay… we hang around… we explore.
 We spent 3 months in the Mighty 5 Utah National Parks this year and it was everything we had hoped for and more.
-We tried out boondocking for the first time in Utah, and we could not have asked for a better introduction.
+We tried out boondocking for the first time on our Utah trip, and we could not have asked for a better introduction.
+For anyone getting out on the road, a Utah trip is an imperative!

-In fact some of the best camping in Utah can be found not in campgrounds, but on Federal lands just outside of the Parks.
+In fact some of the best places to camp in Utah can be found not in campgrounds, but on Federal lands just outside of the Parks.
 There is ample space for boondockers near all of the parks and most of it offers tremendous views, a quick entrance to the parks, and most of all…it’s FREE!

 We have not only tried to give you first-hand information about the parks, but also a bit about the local areas, towns, things to do, etc.